sontek/sontek_net/sontek-frontend/posts/2023/local_k8s_with_kind.md

 job.batch/ingress-nginx-admission-patch    1/1           35s        68s
 ```

-Once `ingress-nginx-controller` is in `Running` state you are read to go!
+Once `ingress-nginx-controller` is in `Running` state you are ready to go!

 # Deploying your first app
 To prove that the cluster is working correctly we will deploy